vispy/vispy/README.md

 Currently, the main subpackages are:

-* **app**: integrates an event processing system and offers a unified interface on top of many window backends (qt, GLUT, glfw, and others).
+* **app**: integrates an event processing system and offers a unified interface on top of many window backends (Qt4, wx, glfw, GLUT, [IPython notebook](http://ipython.org/notebook.html) with/without WebGL, and others).
 Relatively stable API.
 * **gloo**: a Pythonic, object-oriented interface to OpenGL.
 Relatively stable API.
 * **mpl_plot**: an OpenGL backend for matplotlib.
 Experimental.
 * **scene**: the core of Vispy implements four systems for organizing graphical objects within the scene.
 Under heavy development and still experimental.